Tales-of-a-Cosmic-Song/Writings/English/Kisa Worldbuilding/Kivümi Language/Suffixes.md

+# Suffixes

-# 1. From Nouns to Verbs and Adjectives
+## 1. From Nouns to Verbs and Adjectives

 Almost all verbs and adjectives are nouns with a suffix.
 All verbs have the -vir suffix.